pan-roy/pan-roy.github.io/_posts/2024-03-26-retrieval-intro.md

 C:\Users\roypa\Scripts\reportenv\Scripts\activate
 ```

 Assuming ```pip``` is installed by default along with Python, enter the following command to install required dependencies.
-Should you run into any errors regarding missing dependencies while running scripts later on, you can use ```pip``` to install them as well.
+Should you run into any errors regarding missing dependencies later on, you can use ```pip``` to install them as well.

 ```powershell
 pip install requests